stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
+- Question (mcardoso3-stat6250): How many observations and variables are needed for a large enough sample size to draw a strong conclusion from the data provided?
 * *Question (aalshehry−stat6250):* Wht is themaximum number of observations per dataset?
 What about variables/columns?
 - Question (lzhao4−stat6250): Do missing values affect the structure of the data set?
 - Question (yyan11−stat6250): What are observations and variables?